Control of kinetic opinion dynamics in popularity-adaptive social networks: The controlled opinion evolution

 where

 restricts the interactions to agents with sufficiently close opinions, and

 weights the relative influence of connectivity, with $p>0$.

-The other deterministic factor is given by the control input $u$.
-Here, we denote by \(u^\star\) the optimal control obtained as the minimizer of the quadratic cost functional defined by
+The other deterministic contribution is given by the control input $u_\ell$, which models an external intervention acting on the opinion of agents belonging to population $\ell$.
+As for the contact control, we adopt a common functional form of the opinion control for all populations.
+The differences among populations are encoded through different choices of the control parameters and of the threshold functions appearing in its definition.
+We denote by \(u_\ell^\star\) the optimal control obtained as the minimizer of the quadratic cost functional defined by

-The functional $\mathcal{V}$ balances two competing effects.
-The first term measures the deviation of the post-interaction opinion $v'$ from a prescribed target value $\tilde v$, that we can suppose is depending on the initial distribution, i.e., $\tilde{v} = \tilde{v}(v_0)$, and is weighted by the activation functions $R_v(c)$ and $H_v(v)$, which restrict the action of the control to agents that are both sufficiently active in terms of contacts and lie in a relevant opinion region.
-The second term penalizes the control magnitude through the parameter $\gamma_v>0$, ensuring that excessively strong interventions are discouraged.
+The functional $\mathcal{V}_\ell$ balances two competing effects.
+The first term measures the deviation of the post-interaction opinion $v^\prime$ from a prescribed target value $\tilde v_\ell$, different for each population $\ell$, and is weighted by the activation functions $R^\ell_v(c)$ and $H^\ell_v(v)$, which restrict the action of the control to agents that are both sufficiently active in terms of contacts and lie in a relevant opinion region.
+The second term penalizes the control magnitude through the parameter $\gamma^\ell_v>0$, ensuring that excessively strong interventions are discouraged.

-Overall, the optimal feedback control $u^\star$ tends to steer the opinion toward the target one $\tilde v$, but only when the activation conditions encoded by $R_v(c)$ and $H_v(v)$ are satisfied.
-The choices for such activation functions will be described in Section \ref{sec:numerics}.
-We are now interested in an explicit expression for the control $u_i^\star$.
-First, we derive $\mathcal{V}[u]$ in $u$, noticing that $\partial_{u} v'=\alpha$, and we get
+Overall, the optimal feedback control $u^\star_\ell$ aims to steer the opinion toward the target one $\tilde v_\ell$, but only when the activation conditions encoded by $R^\ell_v(c)$ and $H^\ell_v(v)$ are satisfied.
+The specific choices for such activation functions will be detailed in the numerical tests described in Section \ref{sec:numerics}.
+We are now interested in an explicit expression for the control $u_\ell^\star$.
+First, we derive $\mathcal{V}_\ell[u]$ in $u$, noticing that $\partial_{u} v^\prime=\alpha$, and we get

-Then, imposing $\partial_{u}\mathcal{V}[u]=0$ and simplifying $\alpha >0$, we substitute the expression of $v^\prime$ and we pass to the expected value taking into account the fact that the random variable $\xi$ is centered in zero.
+Then, imposing $\partial_{u}\mathcal{V}_\ell[u]=0$ and simplifying $\alpha >0$, we substitute the expression of $v^\prime$ and we pass to the expected value taking into account the fact that the random variable $\xi$ is centered in zero.
 In the end, we obtain

 Solving for \(u\) yields